Sustainable Street Maintenance Funding

 - $100,000 from marijuana tax

 - Projected by 2028 at current funding levels - $40 million

 Pendleton’s streets get worse every year because maintenance costs exceed allocated funding.
 As Good streets fall to Fair, and Fair streets fall to Poor and Very Poor, maintenance costs increase.
 As maintenance costs increase and revenue does not, deferred maintenance increases.
 Deferred maintenance costs only stop increasing under two conditions:

 - There is enough funding allocated to maintain streets in their current condition

 - The entire networks falls into Very Poor condition.
 Deferred maintenance = $115 million (cost of replacing street network)

 For a detailed report, see the Pavement Management Report here.

 Council Goal for 2020 - Raise additional $1,000,000 to bring total street funding to $2,200,000.

 Based on public input sustainably funding streets is the Council’s and the community’s highest priority.
-By December 2019 the Council is committed to raising an additional $1 million per year for street maintenance bringing our total street maintenance budget up to $2.2 million year.
-At this level we can get the majority of our streets into Good condition within the next 10 years and maintain them at that level thereafter.
+By December 2019 the Council is committed to raising an additional $1 million per year for street maintenance bringing our total street maintenance budget up to $2.2 million per year.
+At this level of funding we can bring the majority of our streets into Good condition within the next 10 years and maintain them at that level thereafter.
 Maintaining streets in Good condition assures the most efficient use of public funds for street maintenance.